bwl21/zupfmanager/README.md

 3. **ProjectSong**: A join entity that connects projects and songs with additional attributes like priority and difficulty

 ## Configuration
+# Configuration - This section describes how to configure projects.

 Projects can be configured with custom settings that override or extend the default configurations in ABC files.
 The configuration is stored in JSON format and can be edited using the `project edit-config` command.

 ## ABC File Format
+# ABC File Format - This section describes the ABC file format used by Zupfmanager.

 Zupfmanager works with ABC notation files that include Zupfnoter-specific configuration.
 A typical ABC file structure: